 The resorts, irrespective of location, enjoy year round heat with day time temperatures usually in the high 20’s.

 Note – In common witth most tropical areas, the beaches are to be used by tourist and local alike, private beaches are not permitted.
 The most attractive beaches tend to be the most popular, appealing to day visitors from other resorts where the beaches may be less enticing.

 Bangkok can be hot and steamy year round, with heavy showers particularly Midsummer to October.
 In the North where the focus tends to be on touring, the winter months can see decidedly chilly misty mornings and evenings although by mid-morning the temperatures are well into the 20’s.
 The summer months can see increased rainfall, and more noticeably higher humidity.

-Client Profile Update - As the financial situation in Europe, allied to high avaiation taxes, continues to hurt, the profile of tourist arrivals has changed and more emphasis has now been placed on regional travellers, and in particular from China which has risen quickly to be number one.
+As the financial situation in Europe, allied to high aviation taxes, continues to hurt, the profile of tourist arrivals has changed and more emphasis has now been placed on regional travellers, and in particular from China which has risen quickly to be number one.
 It will be noticeable and audible, mainly in the larger cities and resorts.
-The mainland Chinese are not afraid to show their excitment openly on things we in the west have blandly taken for granted.
+The mainland Chinese are not afraid to show their excitement openly on things we in the west have blandly taken for granted.